Curity OAuth customization using plugins

 </dependencies>

-Deploy and Test the Plugin
+Build the Plugin

-In order to compile code to JAR files and also deal with third party dependencies, you will need to add some plugins to the build setup.
+In order to compile code to JAR files and also deal with third-party dependencies, you will need to add some plugins to the build setup.
 If you are using third party libraries, include the maven dependency plugin:

 xml